-Our corporate responsibility initiatives are set forth in detail in our 2020 Corporate Responsibility Report which is available under the "About Us-Sustainability" website which he accessed tab on our can bν usina https://issuu.com/federalrealty/docs/2020 corporate responsibility brochure.
+Our corporate responsibility initiatives are set forth in detail in our 2020 Corporate Responsibility Report which is available under the "About Us-Sustainability" tab on our website which can be accessed by using this link https://issuu.com/federalrealty/docs/2020 corporate responsibility brochure.
 This report provides information in alignment with the frameworks established by the Global Reporting Initiative, Task Force for Climate-Related Financial Disclosures and Sustainability Accounting Standards Board as well as detailed information on the demographic make-up of our workforce by classification level.
 We are planning to provide later this year a new sustainability report for 2021 covering substantially the same topics and providing substantially the same information as is included in the 2020 report.
 Some of the highlights of our commitment to and progress on environmental and social responsibility topics include the following.